d034428/code-pal-for-abap/pages/how-to-configure.md

 ### Delegates

-Delegates are "owners" of a profile; these are the users how are allowed to modify or delete the profile.
+Delegates are "owners" of a profile; these are the users who are allowed to modify or delete the profile.
 If you aren't a delegate, you won't be able to add / change / remove a delegate or check.
 To add someone else as a delegate, click on the `+` button and enter their user name:

 ![An image showing the Profile Management Tool's main screen, with the '+' button in the "Delegate" area highlighted](imgs/assign-delegate.png)